duyatran/lhl-lectures/flex-eve-2023-03-20/m02w05/README.md

   });
 ```

-- Promises help us to avoid the _callback hell_, see the promised-based madlib file: `05-madlib-promises.js`
+- Promises help us to avoid the _callback hell_, compare the promised-based vs. the callback-based version of `fs.readFile` in `03-callback-hell.js` and `05-more-promises.js`
 - Promises also allow us to handle any errors in the _Promise chain_ with a single `.catch()` on the end of the chain

 ## Useful links